 When paying by card, you can forget about currency exchange rates and focus on enjoying your holiday.

 When paying by card, you will always enjoy an exchange rate lower than the rate used by foreign exchange outlets.
 Paying by card is also the safer option compared with cash, as your bank will refund misuses made with a stolen card.
 Note that when paying, you should choose to pay in the local currency to make sure that the shopkeeper does not charge a currency exchange rate.

 You should have at least two payment cards with you whenever travelling.
 If one should break down or become lost, you’ll still have access to one payment card.

-Don’t forget to raise your credit and withdrawal limits to an appropriate level and check that your cards are valid before your trip.
+Don’t forget to raise your credit limit and update your spending/withdrawal limits to an appropriate level before your trip.
+Also, remember to check that your cards are valid.